TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContentElements/ContentElementsWizard.rst

 ..  contents:: Table of contents

 The content element wizard opens when a new content element is created.
-It can be fully configured using :ref:`TSConfig <t3tsconfig:start>`.
+It can be fully configured using ref:`Page TSconfig <t3tsref:pagetsconfig>`.

 The wizard looks like this: